 Our certified organic ingredients are manufactured by environmentally friendly processes, quickly and easily biodegradable and easy to restore in the natural biological cycles.
 From the soil up, organic farming is better for us and the environment.
 It works with mother nature, not against it.

 We support independent small farms that are 100% circular.
+This means they are creating no waste in the life cycle of producing certain ingredients and everything in the production is being reused.
 Circular agriculture amounts to a revival of old agricultural practices.
 The idea is to farm in such a way that losses in the production chain are reduced to a minimum.
 This of course also was the idea behind the mixed farming model, predominant until the agricultural revolution around 1900.

 In the mixed farming model, both agriculture and animal husbandry were practiced on the farm; the horse and the pig ate what could not be digested by humans, chickens pecked all leftovers, and all manure was returned to the land.